janv/john-carmack-plan-archive/by_year/johnc_plan_1997.md

 * fixed area bug for headnoded entities
 * fixed noclip outside world view with areas
-* fixed gl_lienar getting stuck
+* fixed `gl_lienar` getting stuck

-+ cull sound spatialization by area?
+\+ cull sound spatialization by area?
-+ don't save level if going to a new map instead of gamemap
+\+ don't save level if going to a new map instead of gamemap
-+ put .pak format into qfiles
+\+ put .pak format into qfiles
-- make chaingun do less damage per bullet than the machinegun?
+\- make chaingun do less damage per bullet than the machinegun?
-+ check entity sound overriding in fact2
+\+ check entity sound overriding in fact2
-+ software glitches with areaportals
+\+ software glitches with areaportals
-+ move spawn and free into game
+\+ move spawn and free into game
-+ weird blaster trails
+\+ weird blaster trails
-+ make sure doors open / close areas properly reletive to sound starts
+\+ make sure doors open / close areas properly reletive to sound starts

+guarantee string fields are never NULL?
+linksequence
+client userinfo updates
+software skybox rotation
+unlinkentity?
-guarantee string fields are never NULL? linksequence client userinfo updates software skybox rotation unlinkentity? make -ip work as a cvar ip as userinfo areaconnected game primitive
+make -ip work as a cvar
+ip as userinfo
+areaconnected game primitive

 server engine manages
 communication
 connection establishment
 collision detection
 console interface
 map/game transitions

 cache pvs/phs expansion
 falling damage
 manual mipmapping on skins?

-### John Carmack's .plan for Sep 25, 1997
+## John Carmack's .plan for Sep 25, 1997

-+ should loadgame allways unload and re-init game dll?
+\+ should loadgame allways unload and re-init game dll?
-+ load level with spawnpoint is different than load game
+\+ load level with spawnpoint is different than load game
-+ good sound control instead of staic sounds
+\+ good sound control instead of staic sounds
-+ move use / drop into game code
+\+ move use / drop into game code
-+ texpaint autosave
+\+ texpaint autosave
-+ noreadlevel cvar?
+\+ noreadlevel cvar?

+localconnect sometimes needs to be reissued
+non-axial triggers
-localconnect sometimes needs to be reissued non-axial triggers rename and g_client to p_*? don't nextlevel from "you win" userinfo visible to progs too many edicts in an area for sv_world? spawn flashes are still wrong
+rename and `g_client` to `p_*`?
+don't nextlevel from "you win"
+userinfo visible to progs
+too many edicts in an area for `sv_world?`
+spawn flashes are still wrong

-### John Carmack's .plan for Sep 28, 1997
+## John Carmack's .plan for Sep 28, 1997

-+ pain sounds?
+\+ pain sounds?

 window crunching on win95, due to order of DX operation?

-### John Carmack's .plan for Sep 29, 1997
+## John Carmack's .plan for Sep 29, 1997

 * texpaint: backup files
 * texpaint: size dialog on new skin
 * texpaint: auto save
 * normailized translucency level in gl
-* fixed func_group entity miscount
+* fixed `func_group` entity miscount
-* fixed target_changelevel use clearing
+* fixed `target_changelevel` use clearing
 * fixed pointcontents with moving entities
 * fixed spawnpoint storage
 * use areas in multicast
 * removed ambient sound calls

-+ >512 entities
+\+ >512 entities
-+ view kick even without move kick
+\+ view kick even without move kick
-+ blaster spawn point
+\+ blaster spawn point
-- include sky, skyaxis as player_state variables?
+\- include sky, skyaxis as `player_state` variables?
-+ transfer player health on each spawn and level exit
+\+ transfer player health on each spawn and level exit

-set spawntemp strings to "" instead of null? alias save sequence number issues in qdata and texpaint client userinfo different blaster flash against flesh rename edict_t to entity_t init without IP never same pain animation twice in a row? map during loading bug remove old_origin makeuserinfo / makeserverinfo? makeclientcommand? auto-loop entitystate sounds?
+set spawntemp strings to "" instead of null?
+alias save sequence number issues in qdata and texpaint
+client userinfo
+different blaster flash against flesh
+rename `edict_t` to `entity_t`
+init without IP
+never same pain animation twice in a row?
+map during loading bug
+remove `old_origin`
+makeuserinfo / makeserverinfo?
+makeclientcommand?
+auto-loop entitystate sounds?
-!!! must include full path of predicted positions in fatpvs !!! muzzle flash effect in entity_state? jail4a iris door problem
+!!! must include full path of predicted positions in fatpvs !!!
+muzzle flash effect in `entity_state`?
+jail4a iris door problem
 MOTD console variable
 QE4: scrub out partial detail brushes

-### John Carmack's .plan for Sep 30, 1997
+## John Carmack's .plan for Sep 30, 1997

-* better host_speeds
+* better `host_speeds`
 * fixed bsp slowdown bug
-* made Draw_Pic: bad coords not an error
+* made `Draw_Pic:` bad coords not an error
 * avoided double game init on loadgame
 * moved serverflags into game
 * fixed pause on initial connect from dumped loopback
 * inventory rate bug
 * client view rolling bug on level change
-* RF_GLOW
+* `RF_GLOW`
 * texture animation

-+ more barrel explosion damage
+\+ more barrel explosion damage
-+ archive all sensitive server cvars
+\+ archive all sensitive server cvars
-+ fix inventory system
+\+ fix inventory system
-+ target_goalcounter
+\+ `target_goalcounter`
-+ get rid of packet_entities_t as a structure
+\+ get rid of `packet_entities_t` as a structure
-+ cinematic message name bug
+\+ cinematic message name bug
-+ up as jump?
+\+ up as jump?
-+ more light!
+\+ more light!
-+ weapons need to be more obvious in the world. light pulsing?
+\+ weapons need to be more obvious in the world. light pulsing?
-+ make first backtrack into an area with known landmarks
+\+ make first backtrack into an area with known landmarks

 fade center printed text
-still have color 0 problems under NT allow game to select a client slot for connections? combine g_player with something else save view angles in savegame somehow more function pointer checks in loadgame watch out for different maxclients on loadgames increase alias model shading level? use userinfo_sequence
+still have color 0 problems under NT
+allow game to select a client slot for connections?
-HUD strings need to be tag_game, not level make ping time available to game? different faces on status bar for male/female characters? save health across levels stuck in water currents in base2? clamp max fly velocity fish in ait on base3 guys shooting through force field sometimes in bunk rename gl_mesh to gl_alias? or r_alias to r_mesh? jump / crouch key placement auto view centering more edge on mipmapping in software?
+combine `g_player` with something else
+save view angles in savegame somehow
+more function pointer checks in loadgame
+watch out for different maxclients on loadgames
+increase alias model shading level?
+use `userinfo_sequence`
+HUD strings need to be `tag_game,` not level
+make ping time available to game?
+different faces on status bar for male/female characters?
+save health across levels
+stuck in water currents in base2?
+clamp max fly velocity
+fish in ait on base3
+guys shooting through force field sometimes in bunk
+rename `gl_mesh` to `gl_alias`? or `r_alias` to `r_mesh`?
+jump / crouch key placement
+auto view centering
+more edge on mipmapping in software?

-### John Carmack's .plan for Oct 01, 1997
+## John Carmack's .plan for Oct 01, 1997

-* EF_ANIM
+* `EF_ANIM`
-* got rid of precache_
+* got rid of `precache_`
-* got rid of SV_Error
+* got rid of `SV_Error`
 * !!! config strings !!!

-+ are lightstyle strings being dynamically freed properly?
+\+ are lightstyle strings being dynamically freed properly?
-+ pause
+\+ pause
-+ remove SV_Error?
+\+ remove `SV_Error`?

 !!!move timedemo to server
-should setmodel take an index? smart precache of weapons? long crawls are annoying skin reference counting does leak test work? bad surface extents levels make sound and image names include extensions?
+should setmodel take an index?
+smart precache of weapons?
+long crawls are annoying
+skin reference counting
+does leak test work?
+bad surface extents levels
+make sound and image names include extensions?
 !!! how to download implicit images ??? !!!
-!!! demo recording with deltas needs to wait for full update !!! make timeout at least a minute? multicast_all_r for configstring should go to connected as well as active clients string encode SKY_AXIS and SKY_ROTATE in SKY? it will be possible to get an index for an item not yet known because of reliable / unreliable issues block_until_reliable option? supress flag on HUDs to allow cheap blinking? rename "map" to "start"? extra packet dumps still happening on map start remove CL_MapEntity move baselines into a parallel array? don't expose svc_tent / muzzle flash numbers to game? dropcommand cvar to restart crashed servers? better box top walk jumping full death cycle for player inventory is persistant, per-client state. no high step jump out pain and death animations should be based on impact direction and total damage in that frame check on virtual alloc / commit issues weird bmodel edge stream problem increase numstacksurfs / numstackedges clear sound buffer on loading plaque
+!!! demo recording with deltas needs to wait for full update !!!
+make timeout at least a minute?
+`multicast_all_r` for configstring should go to connected as well as active
+clients
+string encode `SKY_AXIS` and `SKY_ROTATE` in `SKY`?
+it will be possible to get an index for an item not yet known
+because of reliable / unreliable issues
+`block_until_reliable` option?
+supress flag on HUDs to allow cheap blinking?
+rename "map" to "start"?
+extra packet dumps still happening on map start
+remove `CL_MapEntity`
+move baselines into a parallel array?
+don't expose `svc_tent` / muzzle flash numbers to game?
+dropcommand cvar to restart crashed servers?
+better box top walk jumping
+full death cycle for player
+inventory is persistant, per-client state.
+no high step jump out
+pain and death animations should be based on impact direction and
+total damage in that frame
+check on virtual alloc / commit issues
+weird bmodel edge stream problem
+increase numstacksurfs / numstackedges
+clear sound buffer on loading plaque

-### John Carmack's .plan for Oct 02, 1997
+## John Carmack's .plan for Oct 02, 1997

 * don't lerp blends
 * sum damages for end of frame